Migrant Education Program

 Migrant Services Coordination and Family Liaison

-Azalia Sanchez serves as the Kent City Community Schools Migrant Family Liaison.
-She helps migrant students and their family access resources and supports.
+Our Migrant Recruiter serves as the Kent City Community Schools Migrant Family Liaison.
+They help migrant students and their family access resources and supports.

 We seek to ensure that migrant students and their families have their needs for educational and support services met.
 We coordinate with many organizations around Kent City and the Fruit Ridge Area to provide students and families with needed support.